 ChairPam is a native of Minnesota and a graduate of Carleton College, where she currently serves as a Trustee.
 She holds an M.B.A.
 (Minnesota State University) and Ph.D. in Business Administration (University of Colorado-Boulder).
-Pam served on the business faculties at several public and private universities over 25 years, most recently at Virginia Commonwealth University (VCU).
+Pam served on the business faculties at several public and private universities for more than 25 years, most recently at Virginia Commonwealth University (VCU).
 Pam chaired the Department of Marketing in VCU’s School of Business (1996-2002) and founded the Interactive Marketing Institute (IMI) in 1998.

-Pam currently serves on the Foundation Board of the VCU School of Business, and is Immediate-Past Chair of VCU’s Massey Cancer Center Advisory Board.
+Pam currently serves on the Foundation Board of the VCU School of Business and is Immediate-Past Chair of VCU’s Massey Cancer Center Advisory Board.
 She is a member of the boards of the Virginia Historical Society and 1708 Gallery, where she previously served as President.
 Pam is employed as Head of Research for EAB Enrollment Services (formerly Royall & Company).

-Along with Steve and Kathie Markel, Pam and her husband, Bill Royall, co-chaired the campaign committee for the VCU ICA.
-They are also active supporters of the Virginia Museum of Fine Arts, and other arts organizations throughout the country.
+Along with Steve and Kathie Markel, Pam and her husband Bill Royall co-chaired the campaign committee for the VCU ICA.
+They also are active supporters of the Virginia Museum of Fine Arts and other arts organizations throughout the country.
 Together, Pam and Bill created Try-me, an art space in Richmond’s Uptown arts district that houses contemporary art from their collection.
 Through events and activities at Try-me, Pam and Bill support artists and arts educators and foster an environment for learning and philanthropy.